 Located in the province of British Columbia, Vancouver boasts of a lot of sunshine, rain, and very little snow!
 It is also one of the most ethnically diverse cities in Canada and one of the most densely populated cities in the whole of North America.
 Vancouver is also located in close proximity with cities in the United States like Seattle, Washington (192 km), and Bellingham, Washington (82 km), which makes it for great options for day trips, picnics, or shopping.

-We visited Vancouver a couple of times and in different seasons.
-Once in February, which is off-season, and in that year, the city was covered snow, which is unusual for Vancouver.
+We have visited Vancouver multiple times and in different seasons.
+For the purposes of this post, we have highlighted photos from February, which is off-season, and in that year’s visit, the city was covered snow, which is unusual for Vancouver.
 On another occasion, we visited Vancouver in August and the weather was fabulous.

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.